CSE-25/quick_start_express/docs/generate-command.md

 ## Command

-Once you have made your selections, copy this command and paste it in your terminal at the directory where you want the project to be created.
+Once you have made your selections, copy these commands and paste it in your terminal at the directory where you want the project to be created.

 ```shell-vue
 npm i -g quick_start_express